This post may contain affiliate links.

 • Carrots.
 For an extra dimension of natural sweetness.

 • Herbs.
-Add several springs of fresh thyme, sage, and/or rosemary.
+Add several sprigs of fresh thyme, sage, and/or rosemary (often sold together in grocery stores as “poultry blend”).

 how to tuck turkey wings

-To help the turkey roast evenly, use kitchen twine (or if you don’t have any, a rope of aluminum foil) to snugly tie its legs together.
+To tie the legs: Use kitchen twine (or if you don’t have any, a rope of aluminum foil) to snugly tie its legs together so the turkey roasts more evenly.

 aromatics in roasting pan